 This story provides examples of:

 - Blindfolded Trip: Morgiana does this with Baba Mustafa the tailor, leading him to Kasim's house so Mustafa can stitch Kasim's body back together.
-This precaution fails when the bandits arrive to seek Ali Baba — on three separate trips the blindfolded Mustafa successfully uses muscle memory to lead the bandits to Kasim's house, where Ali Baba is now living.
+This precaution fails when the bandits arrive to seek Ali Baba — on three separate trips the blindfolded Mustafa successfully retraces his steps to lead the bandits to Kasim's house, where Ali Baba is now living.

 - Canon Immigrant: As noted above, this tale was not included in any of the ancient manuscripts that make up the Arabian Nights and in fact there is no source for it before Antoine Galland included it in his early 18th-century translation of the Arabian Nights into French.

 - Character Name and the Noun Phrase

 - Dead Guy on Display: Poor Kasim, chopped up in quarters and hung outside the door to the cave as a warning.

 - Decoy Protagonist: Ali Baba is the protagonist at first, but he pretty much stops being such after he recovers Kasim's body; at that point, the story belongs to Morgiana, with Ali Baba now a supporting character.

 - Desert Bandits: The 40 thieves rob caravans then place the bounty in their magic cave.